 Using the “Launch agent via Java Web Start” directly appears to be the only way to resolve the issue.

-Since Jenkins LTS 2.176.1 “Launch agent via Java Web Start” is known as “Launch agent by connecting it to the master”.
+Since Jenkins LTS 2.176.1 “Launch agent via Java Web Start” is known as “Launch agent by connecting it to the controller”.